ImanRHT/QECO/README.md

 - [Hamed Shah-Mansouri](https://scholar.google.com/citations?user=dcjIFccAAAAJ&hl=en&oi=ao): Assistant Professor in the Electrical Engineering Department at SUT.
 - [Ali Movaghar](https://scholar.google.com/citations?user=BXNelwwAAAAJ&hl=en): Professor in the Computer Science and Engineering Department at SUT.

+## Future Directions

+- Extending the **task model** by considering interdependencies among tasks.
+This can be achieved by incorporating a **task call graph representation**.
+- **Accelerating the learning of optimal offloading policies** by taking the advantages of **Federated Learning** techniques in the training process.
+This will allow MDs to collectively contribute to improving the offloading model and enable continuous learning when new MDs join the network.

 ## Contributing

 We welcome contributions!
 Here’s how you can get involved: